 To be LICENSED as VA HIC (Home Improvement), you need pass the HIC Part – administered by PSI – to confirm that you have attained at least a minimum level of knowledge regarding the principles, practices, statutes and regulations on Home Improvement.

 Pre-approval required for the Specialty exam – please refer to TABLE in bottom for the overall process, and below rule;

 Effective 2016, all Specialty test will require pre-approval from DPOR prior to taking the examination.
 For more information please contact the Board for Contractors Licensing Section directly at (804) 367-8511.
 You will get the copy of 3 page ‘Experience Verification‘ form to submit VA DPOR, while in our class.

 It has been reported that pre-approval can require anywhere from 2 to 4 weeks.

-Expect to visit us 1-2 more evenings (after class completed) to review Questions before your PSI exam.
+Expect to visit us 1-2 more evenings (Monday & Thursday, after class completed) to review Questions before your PSI exam.

 Requirements for Obtaining your License